Fiserv/card-pointe/docs/changelog/CardPointeIntegratedTerminalAPI.md

 Visit status.cardconnect.com and click **subscribe to updates** to receive important release and status notifications.

+## Date Updated: 10/24/2023

+An update to the CardPointe Integrated Terminal service is planned for deployment to the UAT environment on 10/24/2023, and is tentatively planned for deployment to the Production environment on 10/28/023.

+This update includes backend improvements and enhancements; no merchant impact is expected.

 ## Date Updated: 8/16/2022

 Our Bolt family of integrated solutions is becoming **CardPointe Integrated Payments**.